NewsWhip/slate/source/index.html.md

 # POST Requests

 The POST API endpoints are designed for increased flexibility and are much more powerful.
-With these server-side only endpoints your application gets full access to NewsWhip's database, including all content published within the last 6 months from any publisher in any supported language.
+With these server-side only endpoints, your application gets full access to NewsWhip's database, including all content published within the last 6 months from any publisher in any supported language.
 Filtered, sorted and aggregated by any field you want.

 There are 2 different endpoints: